 This entry is the one I have simultaneously been the most excited and most scared to write.
 This is the real shit, the big feelings, the source of the most delicious tea, the reason for my own personal emotional shift last year and the main reason I initially tried in vain to stay anonymous.
 Relationships.
 All of them.
 Friendships, working relationships, enemies and of course lovers, both real and imagined.
 We live in a bubble, only the people onboard truly understand what it’s like to live and work here.
 Intimacy develops quickly.
 Your life on land seems to be very far away, on another planet even.
 All that we have to do here is work, complain about work, fuck and gossip about who’s fucking.
 I want to be real with you, but I also don’t want to blow up anyone’s business, so I will do my best to paint an honest picture whilst also being somewhat vague.

 When I came onboard last year I didn’t know anyone at all.
-I met my show partner Charlie in rehearsal in Florida before we arrived so at first he was all I had.
-Making new friends can get trickier as one gets older and I was genuinely worried that I would end up depressed and alone in my cabin all the time, so I really prioritized getting out and making friends.
+I met my show partner Harry at rehearsal in Orlando before we arrived so at first he was all I had.
+Making new friends can be tricky as one gets older and I was genuinely worried that I would end up depressed and alone in my cabin all the time, so I really prioritized getting out and making friends.
 Almost to a fault.
 It felt like high school, which was amplified by the fact that I was at least a decade older than most of the people in my department.
 Chasing after the friendship of a 25 year old when you’re 37 is humiliating and for me it lasted about one week.
 The real ones found me.

 That’s the thing about being an adult that I appreciate so much.
 I know who I am.
 Making friends took me a minute but the people who stuck, stuck hard.
 I consider about 3-4 people that I have met here to be my real true people that I will keep with me after I leave.
 There are about 5-10 people who’s company I really enjoy, who’s energy brings fun and balance and good conversation, who I will reach out to when I visit their cities, but who will probably always be location dependent friends.
 And then there are the people who run in the same circles, who share meals and go to the same birthday parties or movie nights but who aren’t for me on any kind of deep level and that’s fine.
 It’s to be expected.
 Considering it’s a microcosm of real life I think I’ve done a pretty decent job.